-Record layouts and data descriptions
+Record layout and data descriptions

-The following table identifies and briefly describes the selected attributes comprising the content of the 2011 Census Road Network File.
+The following table identifies and briefly describes the selected attributes comprising the content of the 2012 Road Network File.

-Table 4.1 2011 Census Road Network File record layout
+Table 4.1 2012 Road network file record layout

-Attribute name Data type Description NGD_UID Integer (10) Unique identifier of the arc NAME Character (50) Street name associated with the arc TYPE Character (6) Street type associated with the arc DIR Character (2) Street direction associated with the arc AFL_VAL Character (9) Civic address found on the left-hand side of the arc at the FROM node ATL_VAL Character (9) Civic address found on the left-hand side of the arc at the TO node AFR_VAL Character (9) Civic address found on the right-hand side of the arc at the FROM node ATR_VAL Character (9) Civic address found on the right-hand side of the arc at the TO node CSDUID_L Character (7) Uniquely identifies a census subdivision (composed of the 2- digit province/territory unique identifier followed by the 2-digit census division code and the 3-digit census subdivision code), left-hand side of arc CSDNAME_L Character (55) Census subdivision name, left-hand side of arc CSDTYPE_L Character (3) Census subdivisions are classified according to designations adopted by provincial/territorial or federal authorities, left-hand side of arc CSDUID_R Character (7) Uniquely identifies a census subdivision (composed of the 2-digit province/territory unique identifier followed by the 2-digit census division code and the 3-digit census subdivision code), right-hand side of arc CSDNAME_R Character (55) Census subdivision name, right-hand side of arc CSDTYPE_R Character (3) Census subdivisions are classified according to designations adopted by provincial/territorial or federal authorities, righthand side of arc CMAUID_L Character (3) Uniquely identifies a census metropolitan area/census agglomeration, left-hand side of arc CMANAME_L Character (100) Census metropolitan area or census agglomeration name, left-hand side of arc CMATYPE_L Character (1) Census metropolitan area or census agglomeration type, left- hand side of arc CMAUID_R Character (3) Uniquely identifies a census metropolitan area/census agglomeration, right-hand side of arc CMANAME_R Character (100) Census metropolitan area or census agglomeration name, right-hand side of arc CMATYPE_R Character (1) Census metropolitan area or census agglomeration type, right-hand side of arc PRUID_L Character (2) Uniquely identifies a province or territory, left-hand side of arc PRNAME_L Character (55) Province or territory name, left-hand side of arc PRUID_R Character (2) Uniquely identifies a province or territory, right-hand side of PRNAME_R Character (55) arc Province or territory name, right-hand side of arc RANK Character (1) Street rank CLASS Character (2) Identifies the different types of street features.
+Attribute name Data type Description NGD_UID Integer (10) Unique identifier of the arc NAME Character (50) Street name associated with the arc TYPE Character (6) Street type associated with the arc DIR Character (2) Street direction associated with the arc AFL_VAL Character (9) Civic address found on the left-hand side of the arc at the FROM node ATL_VAL Character (9) Civic address found on the left-hand side of the arc at the TO node AFR_VAL Character (9) Civic address found on the right-hand side of the arc at the FROM node ATR_VAL Character (9) Civic address found on the right-hand side of the arc at the TO node CSDUID_L Character (7) Uniquely identifies a census subdivision (composed of the 2-digit province or territory unique identifier followed by the 2-digit census division code and the 3-digit census subdivision code), left-hand side of arc CSDNAME_L Character (55) Census subdivision name, left-hand side of arc CSDTYPE_L Character (3) Census subdivisions are classified according to designations adopted by provincial/territorial or federal authorities, left-hand side of arc CSDUID_R Character (7) Uniquely identifies a census subdivision (composed of the 2-digit province or territory unique identifier followed by the 2-digit census division code and the 3-digit census subdivision code), right-hand side of arc CSDNAME_R Character (55) Census subdivision name, right-hand side of arc CSDTYPE_R Character (3) Census subdivisions are classified according to designations adopted by provincial/territorial or federal authorities, right-hand side of arc PRUID_L Character (2) Uniquely identifies a province or territory, left- hand side of arc PRNAME_L Character (55) Province or territory name, left-hand side of arc PRUID_R Character (2) Uniquely identifies a province or territory, right- hand side of arc PRNAME_R Character (55) Province or territory name, right-hand side of arc CLASS Character (2) Identifies the different types of street features.